graphp/graph/README.md

 ## Contributing

-This library comes with an extensive testsuite and is regularly tested and used in the *real world*.
+This library comes with an extensive test suite and is regularly tested and used in the *real world*.
 Despite this, this library is still considered beta software and its API is subject to change.
 The [changelog](CHANGELOG.md) lists all relevant information for updates between releases.